awsdocs/amazon-s3-userguide/doc_source/ipv6-access.md

 ### Features not available over IPv6<a name="ipv6-not-supported"></a>

-The following features are not currently supported when accessing an S3 bucket over IPv6:
-+ Static website hosting from an S3 bucket
+The following feature is currently not supported when accessing an S3 bucket over IPv6: Static website hosting from an S3 bucket\.
-+ BitTorrent

 ## Using IPv6 addresses in IAM policies<a name="ipv6-access-iam"></a>